LakeinLove/Mage-The-Awakening/Mage Society/Legacies.md

 #### Arcane (and Other) Knowledge

-Before initiation, your mage must possess at least two dots in the Legacy’s new Ruling Arcanum.
+Before initiation, your mage must possess at least two dots in the Legacy’s new Ruling [[Arcanum]].
 She must also possess two dots of Gnosis.
 If she’s founding her own Legacy, the requirement is increased to three dots.

 Legacies also require other forms of knowledge based on their respective theories and beliefs.
 This normally takes the form of two or more dots in a particular Skill, but Storytellers and Legacy founders may specify additional requirements.